Opinion | Trump’s tirades about a ‘rigged’ election are only helping Democrats

 That’s what appears to be happening in multiple states.
 The Post reports:

 Democratic voters who have requested mail ballots — and returned them — greatly outnumber Republicans so far in key battleground states, causing alarm among GOP party leaders and strategists that President Trump’s attacks on mail voting could be hurting the party’s prospects to retain the White House and the Senate this year.Of the more than 9 million voters who requested mail ballots through Monday in Florida, Pennsylvania, North Carolina, Maine and Iowa, the five battleground states where such data is publicly available, 52 percent were Democrats.
-Twenty-eight percent were Republicans, and 20 percent were unaffiliated. [...]The margins are “stunning” — and bad news for Republicans up and down the ballot, said longtime GOP pollster Whit Ayres.
+Twenty-eight percent were Republicans, and 20 percent were unaffiliated....The margins are “stunning” — and bad news for Republicans up and down the ballot, said longtime GOP pollster Whit Ayres.
 While the Republican Party is focused on getting voters out on Election Day, he noted that older voters who have traditionally supported Republicans are most concerned about being infected with the novel coronavirus and could choose to stay home if the outbreak intensifies as the election nears.

-The Republican Party has traditionally been successful in convincing supporters to vote by mail, which allows the party to bank those votes early and spend limited resources on making sure its remaining supporters get to the polls on election day.
+The Republican Party has traditionally been successful in convincing supporters to vote by mail, which allows the party to bank those votes early and spend limited resources on making sure its remaining supporters get to the polls on Election Day.
 And in many places, local and state GOP organizations continue to urge their supporters to vote by mail — but their message is overwhelmed by a president telling everyone it’s a great big scam.

 All of his efforts to make that case, including inventing or exaggerating cases in which Trump supporters supposedly had their ballots trashed, have the effect of convincing his supporters that it’s far too dangerous to vote by mail.
-Which means there’s at least a chance that on election day — due to bad weather, an illness, or some other eventuality — some of them might not make it at all.
+Which means there’s at least a chance that on Election Day — due to bad weather, an illness or some other eventuality — some of them might not make it at all.

 Meanwhile, it’s Democrats — and particularly people of color — who have often had to deal with long lines at polling places that make voting harder.
-If enough of them vote by mail, the lines will be shorter and faster for those who do vote on election day.
+If enough of them vote by mail, the lines will be shorter and faster for those who do vote on Election Day.

 That’s not to say there aren’t risks here for Democrats.
 For one, mail ballots are disqualified at a higher rate than votes cast at polls, because voters have to complete multiple steps accurately without an election worker there to guide them.
 Leave a date blank or put your signature in the wrong place, and your ballot could be tossed.
 It’s entirely possible that in some states the margin of the winner’s victory will be smaller than the number of mail ballots that were disqualified.